 Chef Ranza is a rather quiet person; he speaks with his eyes and through his dishes more than with words.
 This makes it all the more special that he takes his time to sit down and talk about his long tenure.
 It is a pivotal moment.
-Not long after my visit, his young prodigy, Cristian Moreschi, will be inheriting this gourmet temple.
+His young prodigy, Cristian Moreschi, will inherit this gourmet temple shortly after my visit.

 La Caldera Organic Farm